Edward Wilkinson (secret agent): Early life

-Edward was baptised a Protestant in the Palais d'Orsay, Paris on 26 June 1904 and studied in the city at the lycée Henri-IV.
+Wilkinson was baptised a Protestant in the Palais d'Orsay, Paris on 26 June 1904 and studied in the city at the lycée Henri-IV.
 He returned to the US, where he became a racing driver on the Salt Lake circuits.
 He returned to France, where he met Yvonne Diebolt, a mother of three whose husband refused to divorce her.
-She and Edward moved to Angers, where he became a sales rep for Arthur-Martin and put heating appliances in seven departments with Yvonne's help.
-In 1940 he fled to the UK and became a Flying Officer in the Royal Air Force Volunteer Reserve, volunteering for SOE the following year.
+She and Edward moved to Angers, where he became a sales rep for Arthur-Martin.
+Yvonne ran a boarding house.
+In 1940, after the invasion of France by Nazi Germany he fled to the UK and became a Flying Officer in the Royal Air Force Volunteer Reserve, volunteering for SOE the following year.

 He then began his SOE training in Wanborough Manor (map-reading, radio, sabotage, weapons, unarmed combat), Arisaig (physical training), Beaulieu (secret life, resisting interrogation, surviving in the countryside, practical work, opening safes and handcuffs, railway sabotage), Ringway (parachute drops) and London (testing his fake identity).

-On the night of 1–2 June 1942 a Handley Page Halifax took off from RAF Tempsford carrying Wilkinson and Benjamin Cowburn.
-They parachuted blind and navigation difficulties meant the drop was a long way from the planned site - rather than landing at Bellac they ended up 65 km away near Grand-Bourg and lost sight of each other.
-They met again at Tarbes two days later and went to Lyon to meet Virginia Hall, who gave them a radio operator.
+Wilkinson was described by a colleague as "a tall thin man with a friendly expression...who frequently smoked a pipe...looking like a cartoon impression of an elegant English gentleman."
+He spoke French better than he did English.